ag-sc/CRAM-Generation-LLM/README.md

-# Generation of Robot Manipulation Plans within the CRAM Framework Using Generative Large Language Models - Supplementary Material
+# Generation of Robot Manipulation Plans Using Generative Large Language Models - Supplementary Material

-This repository contains supplementary material to the paper "Generation of Robot Manipulation Plans within the CRAM Framework Using Generative Large Language Models" submitted to the *IEEE Robotic Computing* conference.
+This repository contains supplementary material to the paper "Generation of Robot Manipulation Plans Using Generative Large Language Models" submitted to the *IEEE Robotic Computing* conference.

 ## Abstract